hybridgroup/gocv/CONTRIBUTING.md

 # How to contribute

+Thank you for your interest in improving GoCV.

 We would like your help to make this project better, so we appreciate any contributions.
-See if one of the following descriptions matches you.
+See if one of the following descriptions matches your situation:

 ### Newcomer to GoCV, to OpenCV, or to computer vision in general

 We'd love to get your feedback on getting started with GoCV.
 Run into any difficulty, confusion, or anything else?
-We want to know, so we can help the next people.
+You are not alone.
+We want to know about your experience, so we can help the next people.
 Please open a Github issue with your questions, or get in touch directly with us.

 ### Something in GoCV is not working as you expect